The Human Bean: Earth Day

 Every Earth Day, The Human Bean donates one tree for every drink purchased to Trees for the Future.
 All locations participate, making this a nationwide day of giving back to their global community.
 To date, they have planted 213,994 trees.

 St. Jude

 The Human Bean starts a new partnership with St. Jude Children's Research Hospital® in 2024.
 During this giveback, all locations will donate $1 for every drink purchased on June 20 to St. Jude.

 Food Drive

 Each year The Human Bean chooses a Friday in August to give $1 for each drink sold to local food pantries and programs that work to end hunger.
 On average, it takes $1 to provide three meals for those in need.
 In 2024, The Human Bean was able to donate the equivalent of 202,998 meals to local food-focused organizations.

 Coffee for a Cure

-On one very special day in October—during Breast Cancer Awareness Month—100% of all sales from The Human Bean locations all around the country are donated to support patients with mammograms, post-diagnosis care and support, and breast cancer education.
+Once a year during Breast Cancer Awareness Month in October, all sales from The Human Bean locations all around the country are donated to support patients with mammograms, post-diagnosis care and support, and breast cancer education.